openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhkd_0_0.md

 This parameter has the configuration ID ```config_121_1``` and is of type ```INTEGER```.

-### Parameter 122: Node Id of external battery powered sensor
+### Parameter 122: Node ID of external battery powered sensor

+Node ID of external battery powered room sensor
+If digital temperature sensor is not connected, module can grab measured temperature from external battery powered room sensor defined by this parameter.

+  * 0 - external battery powered room sensor not in function
-Node Id of external battery powered sensor
+  * 1..254 = Node ID of external battery powered room sensor

-0 - disabled
+Get sensor node_id from controller and set parameter 122 immediately after sensor weak up (after button press on it etc.)

-1..254 = NodeId of external battery powered room sensor Values in the range 0 to 254 may be set.
+Values in the range 0 to 254 may be set.

 The manufacturer defined default value is ```0```.